trueicecold/rotter-exclusive/plugins/cordova-plugin-admobpro/README.md

 ⚠：Remember Google's slogan: "Don't be evil".
 Invalid usage violating Google rules, may cause your AdMob account suspended !

-* AdMob publisher may NOT abuse or encourage abuse any Google products, including Google Play, YouTube or Bolgger, incuding allow user downloading YouTube video, or embed YouTube video in your own apps.
+* AdMob publisher may NOT abuse or encourage abuse any Google products, including Google Play, YouTube or Blogger, incuding allow user downloading YouTube video, or embed YouTube video in your own apps.

 * Publishers may NOT click their own ads or use any means to inflate impressions and/or clicks artificially, including manual methods.
 Testing your own ads by clicking on them is not allowed.